mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 <!---->
 Before heading out, I had 4 pieces of toast and honey and I was packing two bottles with ~200 calories each (Gatorade), 24 jujubes and a pack of _Honey Stinger Chews_ (something new).
 Zero GI throughout the ride for a total of ~700 calories consumed on the bike (not counting the toast).
 I liked the chews too but they are _expensive_.

 I started the ride at a pace like I was going to ride for 3 hours but that didn't last too long; I got into a groove and just went with it.
 I wondered at what point I'd regret the early effort but I would pull another snack out of my pocket, wash it down and carry on.
-If I did have a low point, it was maybe at the 2:20 point leaving _Brentwood Bay_.
+If I did have a low point, it was maybe around the 2:20 point, just past _Brentwood Bay_ on _Wallace Drive_.

 There was couple of flare ups with my left piriformis (at the _Ferry Terminal_ and climbing past the entrance to the _Dean Park Subdivision_).